 This Crumbl Cookies recipe makes the most buttery soft and chewy sugary cookies!
 Seriously, these cookies are so addicting!
 The texture of the cookie combined with the sweetness of the frosting will have you head-over-heels in love with this copycat Crumbl cookies recipe.
-And the best part is they only take about 10 minutes to prepare!

 Table of Contents

 THE BEST CRUMBL COOKIES RECIPE

 With Crumbl Cookies taking their iconic pink sugar cookie off the weekly menu, they've left us to fend for ourselves.
 And if you've ever been to the popular cookie chain and tasted one of these cookies, you know how darn good they are.

 Luckily, you can recreate the popular Crumbl sugar cookie thanks to this copycat recipe!
 And this chilled sugar cookie recipe is about as spot-on as it gets.
 Seriously, it tastes just like the one from the Crumbl bakery!

 The cookies are ultra soft and buttery with a sweet and sugary flavor, and the icing adds another flavor element that ties everything together.
 The sweet almond icing that is the signature part of these cookies is so good that you'll want to just eat it with a spoon!
 At least, that's always what I want to do.

 Now, I know you might be thinking that this recipe has to be super complicated to make since the results are so incredible.
 But the truth is that this sugar cookie recipe is actually super easy to make!

 Oh, and this recipe is perfect as an activity for kids!
 You can add some food coloring to the icing, make batches of different colors, and have them decorate the cookies.

 The cookies are legit.
 These seriously taste just like the ones from Crumbl.
 They have that texture and flavor that you know and love, they're just a little smaller since the real Crumbl cookies are giant!